-Training: Preparing for Changes in 2021: Charles Henley, a consultant for the DSHS\ HIV/STD Branch Care Services Group, shared the attached Information with the Committee, which will help them make informed recommendations to the Council in response to changes currently taking place with statewide, Part B funded services, such as ADAP.
+Training: Preparing for Changes in 2021: Charles Henley, a consultant for the TDSHS HIV/STD Branch Care Services Group, shared the attached information with the Committee, which will help them make informed recommendations to the Council in response to changes currently taking place with statewide, Part B funded services, such as ADAP.

-2021 Policy for Addressing Unobligated and Carryover Funds: Motion #3: Approve the attached FY 2021 Policy for Addressing Unobligated and Carryover Funds.
+2021 Policy for Addressing Unobligated and Carryover Funds: Motion #4: Approve the attached 2021 Policy for Addressing Unobligated and Carryover Funds.
 Motion Carried.
-Abstentions: Kelly, Starr.
+Abstentions: Aloysius, Shaikh.

-Report from Office of Support: Tori Williams, Director, summarized the attached report.
+Report from Office of Support: Tori Williams, Director, presented the attached report.

-Report from Ryan White Grant Administration: Carin Martin, Manager, summarized the attached report.
+Report from Ryan White Grant Administration: Carin Martin, Manager, presented the attached report and drew the Council's attention to the third bullet regarding the notification from HRSA about unobligated funds penalties being eliminated this year.